 GABRFC operations are enabled solely by the provision of over 10,500 hrs of annual volunteer support which is provided by the local community to the local community completely free of charge and in volunteers own personal time.

-As a Club we have provided expert advice based on 25 years of lived operational experience at Stratfield Brake as to what works, what doesn’t work and what will never work to minimise costs and maximise user satisfaction and presented these for consideration in September 2025.
+GABRFC have provided and continue to provide expert advice to the local authority based on 25 years of lived operational experience at Stratfield Brake as to what works, what doesn’t work and what will never work in order to minimise costs and maximise user satisfaction.
+We presented these yet again for consideration in September 2025.
 Our proposal can be found on this page.

 Phil Peirsegaele